Adirondack Cottage Sanitarium

-The Adirondack Cottage Sanitarium was a tuberculosis sanatorium established in Saranac Lake, New York in 1885 by Dr. Edward Livingston Trudeau.
+The Adirondack Cottage Sanitarium was a tuberculosis sanatorium established in Saranac Lake, New York, in 1885 by Dr. Edward Livingston Trudeau.
 After Trudeau's death in 1915, the institution's name was changed to the Trudeau Sanatorium, following changes in conventional usage.
-It was listed under the latter name on the National Register of Historic Places in 1995.
+The sanitarium, including its cure cottages, was listed on the National Register of Historic Places in 1995.

 Early history

 Trudeau was born in 1848 in New York City to a family of physicians.
 During his late teens, his elder brother James contracted tuberculosis and Edward nursed him until his death three months later.
 At twenty, he enrolled in the College of Physicians and Surgeons at Columbia University (then Columbia College), completing his medical training in 1871.
 He was diagnosed with tuberculosis in 1873.
 Following conventional thinking of the times, he went to live in the Adirondack Mountains, seeking a change of climate.
 He spent as much time as possible in the open and subsequently regained his health.
 In 1876 he moved to Saranac Lake and established a small medical practice.

 In 1882, Trudeau read about Prussian Dr. Hermann Brehmer's success treating tuberculosis with the "rest cure" in cold, clear mountain air.
 Following this example, Trudeau founded the Adirondack Cottage Sanitarium in February, 1885.
 The first patients were two sisters who had been factory workers in New York City.
 They were treated in a one-room cottage named "Little Red", built for $350 on land donated by the guides and residents of the village.
 As the sanitorium grew, it would be supported at first by wealthy sportsmen that Trudeau had met at nearby Paul Smith's Hotel, several of whom had built great camps on the nearby St. Regis Lakes.
 Early contributors included John W. Minturn, Anson Phelps Stokes, and Whitelaw Reid.